bttmly/monitor/README.md

 # Monitor

 Monitor is a small library for creating function spies.
+Heavily inspired by [sinon](http://sinonjs.org/).